aKutluozen/sentiment-batch-pipeline/README.md

 ## How to use
 ### Step 1.
 Prerequisites
-Have a dataset ready.
+Have your own dataset ready, or use the provided sample at `data/test-set.csv` for testing.
 The application has been tested with the following datasets:
 - [Sentiment140 (Kaggle)](https://www.kaggle.com/datasets/kazanova/sentiment140)
 - [Amazon Fine Food Reviews (Kaggle)](https://www.kaggle.com/datasets/snap/amazon-fine-food-reviews?resource=download)
 - [Rotten Tomatoes Movies and Reviews (Kaggle)](https://www.kaggle.com/datasets/andrezaza/clapper-massive-rotten-tomatoes-movies-and-reviews/data)